-Electronic devices used in class are for coursework only.
-Out of respect for your fellow students, their use for personal entertainment is not permitted.
-Lectures cannot be recorded.
+Electronic devices are to be used in class for course work only.
+In respect for other students, refrain from using electronic devices in class for personal or entertainment purposes.

 Attendance Policy

 Lectures typically include numerous discussions that illuminate the course material.
 Your presence and participation is welcome.